-U.S. scientists have corrected a genetic heart mutation in embryos using CRISPR
+US scientists have corrected a genetic heart mutation in embryos using CRISPR

 Eat the suburbs